trezor/trezor-suite/suite-common/redux-utils/README.md

 ## createMiddleware

 Helper function that will unify and simplify creating of middleware.
-You don't need to care about calling `next(action)` etc.
+You don't need to care about calling `next(action)` etc. In case you need to handle `next` manually you can still use legacy way.

 ```typescript
 const someMiddleware = createMiddleware((action, { getState }) => {